Skip to main content

 {{github:issue_number}}The issue number of the GitHub ticket that triggered the automation.

-The shortcut for the issue number is the easiest option for the Comment on GitHub ticket action.
+The shortcut for the issue number is the easiest option for both the Comment on GitHub ticket and React to GitHub ticket actions.

 Jira